 Producers of Agricultural Goods: The total gross receipts from all business activity must be reported on line 17, including the gross receipts from agricultural activity of a person whose primary activity is the production of agricultural goods.
-A subtraction is allowed on line 26 for the gross receipts that have been included on this line that are from the agricultural activity of a person whose primary activity is the production of agricultural activity of a person whose primary activity is the production of agricultural goods.
+A subtraction is allowed on line 26 for the gross receipts that have been included on this line that are from the agricultural activity of a person whose primary activity is the production of agricultural goods.